Avaiga/guiext-template/README.md

   - The *description* key provides a short text string that describes your package;
   - The *readme* key can be set to locate a file with all the details for the extension library;
-  - The *keywords* key can be used to facilitate finding your package in package repositories that provide a search capability.
+  - The *keywords* key can facilitate finding your package in package repositories that provide a search capability.

 ### Setting up the JavaScript build